TeriAnn's Guide to Aladdin Mantle Lamps

 B-75 Tall Lincoln Drape

 Tall Lincoln drape lamps were sold for 10 years.
-They were available in clear, Alicite, cobalt blue and ruby red.
+They have been found in clear, Alacite, cobalt blue and ruby red.
 Only a very small number of clear lamps were ever made and they may never have gone into the normal sales channels.
-The alicite lamp on the other hand was Aladdin's best selling lamp almost every year of production.
+The alacite lamp on the other hand was Aladdin's best selling lamp almost every year of production.
+The cobalt blue lamp was only made for the 1940 Lamp selling season.
+Most of these very likely had the scallop foot design.
+The ruby red lamp was only made during the 1941 lamp selling season and was likely halted because wartime restricted metal was used to make the colour.

 Over the years several molds were used to make the lamps and there was often a lot of variation among the molds.
-One mold had a scalloped pattern on the foot, which, because of its rarity has become sought after by collectors
+It is believed that the first mold used in to make the Tall Lincoln Drape lamp was the scallop foot mold.
+Subsequent molds did not carry the scallop pattern.
+The rarity of the scallop foot makes it sought after by collectors.

-The Alicite, blue and red lamps came with brass burners.
+The Alacite, blue and red lamps came with brass burners.
 Only the last year of production came with Nashville burners.

 Aladdin Lamp underside

 There are numerous variations in foot pattern and height.
 It would be difficult to tell a reproduction just on the foot pattern alone.
 The best diagnostic I know of is the filler cap.
-Original lamps have a greater angle than reproductions.
+Original lamps have a greater angle than reproductions and the bowl top surface is ramped up to meet the angled filler.
 When I collected tall Lincoln drape lamps I kept a real one and a reproduction side by side on display as a continual reminder of the differences.

 Aladdon lamp foot

 The clear, ruby and cobalt lamps have been reproduced for some time and a number of different molds have been used to make the reproductions as well as the Aladdin originals.
 This means there are a lot of variations in each.
-So far the scallop foot version has not been reproduced nor has the alacite.
+So far the scallop foot version has not been reproduced.

 The single best feature I have found to tell an original from a reproduction is the tilt of the filler cap.
-The picture is an original Aladdin tall lincoln drape lamp.
-Notice the angle on the filler.
 Every reproduction I have seen to date has a level filler or just a slight tilt.
+The original filler cap sits at a very distinct angle.

 If you would like to discuss any of the contents please feel free to